sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/01-identities-assessment.md

 - **Recommendations:**
     -

-**Has the organization identified and excluded unnecessary on-premises identities, such as service accounts or privileged roles, from cloud federation?**
+**Has the organization identified and excluded unnecessary on-premises identities, such as service accounts or privileged roles, from cloud federation?** (Score Initial)

 - **Legacy:** Unnecessary on-premises identities are not systematically identified or excluded from cloud federation.
 There is no clear strategy or process in place for assessing which on-premises identities should be federated to the cloud, resulting in potential security vulnerabilities and management inefficiencies.
     - Indicators: